Updated 1 May 2023

 We do not use personal information for direct marketing.
 In order to improve our services, and also for statistical purposes, we may aggregate personal information concerning numerous individuals.
 But when doing so, we ensure that none of the individuals are identified or identifiable.

 We may need to disclose personal information to various persons and organisations in Australia.
 For example:

-We may be required to provide the information to government or regulatory bodies (such as the Australian Prudential Regulatory Authority (APRA) or the Australian Taxation Office); and
+We may be required to provide the information to the government or regulatory bodies (such as the Australian Prudential Regulatory Authority (APRA), Australian Securities and Investment Commission, or the Australian Taxation Office); and

 We may be required by a court order to disclose certain information.

 We will also disclose personal information to other external parties when an Individual provides consent.